 In standing seam, the seams are raised above the level of the roofing panel, making it impervious to moisture.
 Also, standing seam roofs have fewer seams in total than most other types of roofs.

 Sheds Snow and Ice: A standing seam roof is specifically designed to easily shed snow and ice.
 This keeps the roof light, improves ventilation and prevents ice-dams from forming. — This is what makes a standing seam roof perfect in regions with prolonged winters and heavy snow snow storms.

 Sustainable: An ever-increasing numbers of homeowners today are looking for a green roofing solution.
-Standing seam one of the few truly environmentally friendly roofing systems on the market.
-Since it is made of metal, the roof is completely recyclable, and standing seam also contains a significant proportion of recycled metal content.
+Standing seam is one of the few truly environmentally friendly roofing systems on the market.
+Since it is made of metal, the roof is completely recyclable.

 Solar PV Power Ready: